Last Updated on July 14, 2025 by Ozlinks Education

-Trade Occupation with Offshore Technical Skills Record (OTSR):
+Trade occupations that are required to have an Offshore Technical Skills Record (OTSR):

 For more information about skill assessment for migrants in the above occupations, click on the link above.